keboola/connection-docs/extractors/storage/ftp/index.md

  will be imported into a single Storage table.

 ### Save Settings
-Now determine how to save the data into Keboola Connection (KBC) Storage.
+Now determine how to save the data in Storage.

 {: .image-popup}
 ![Screenshot - FTP extractor save settings](/extractors/storage/ftp/ftp-ex-6.png)